confidential-containers/trustee-operator/README.md

   // IbmSEConfigSpec is the struct that hosts the IBMSE specific configuration
   // +optional
   IbmSEConfigSpec IbmSEConfigSpec `json:"ibmSEConfigSpec,omitempty"`

+  // KbsLocalCertCacheSpec is the struct for mounting local certificates into trustee file system kbsLocalCertCacheSpec kbsLocalCertCacheSpec `json:"kbsLocalCertCacheSpec,omitempty"`
 }

 // IbmSEConfigSpec defines the desired state for IBMSE configuration